mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-A translator that translates between two endpoints, both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other unless it forwards the RTP packets on encapsulated in DATAGRAMs.
+A translator that translates between two endpoints, both connected via QUIC, MUST forward RESET\_STREAM frames received from one end to the other unless it forwards the RTP packets encapsulated in DATAGRAMs.

 Large RTP packets sent on a stream will be fragmented into smaller QUIC STREAM frames.
 The QUIC frames are transmitted reliably and in order such that a receiving